Pro Bono Opportunities

 Many Qualified Legal Services Provider organizations offer training to their volunteers.

 Admission to Practice Rule 11 and MCLE Regulation 103(f) provide an opportunity for WSBA lawyers to earn up to six MCLE credit hours for performing pro bono or public service.
-A lawyer must complete two hours of pro bono approved training in order to then report a maximum of four hours of pro bono service for MCLE credit.
+A lawyer must complete two hours of pro bono approved training in order to then report a maximum of four hours of pro bono service at a Qualified Legal Services Provider organization for MCLE credit.

 Please contact WSBA at firstname.lastname@example.org.